Faculty of Economics and Administrative Sciences

 The course will be taught through Second Life, an online virtual environment through avatars.
 Students will see how the virtual environment works and evaluate the way virtual content is created.
 This lesson; students’ cultural differences, language barriers, time difference, technological problems, etc. It aims to teach students how to manage effective teamwork in a virtual and intercultural environment while dealing with many obstacles.
 This course will also provide the opportunity for collaboration and networking among participants and lecturers from different disciplines, institutions and cultures.
 Technological components of Virtual Worlds, ethical and social issues related to Virtual Worlds will be covered in this course.
 Thus, after one semester of study, students will be able to understand the role of Virtual Worlds today.

-THIRD YEAR, SECOND SEMESTER (SPRING SEMESTER)
+THIRD YEAR, SIXTH SEMESTER (SPRING SEMESTER)

 FLG-304 Second Foreign Language II (German)